edurange/edurange-documentation/scenarios/getting_started.md

 ![A visualization of the linux filesystem hierarchy](/scenarios/getting_started/c2019687a1939086.png)

-#### __/  vs.  /root__
+#### __/.  vs.  /root__

 The root, signified by a `/` , is the beginning of your files.
 But you can also log in as the root user.
 When you do this, your home directory (where your files are typically saved) is in the folder /root not at, `/`.
 The /root folder is not to be confused with the slash (root) the beginning of all the files.
 Just like if you were logged in as bermic you would typically save your files in /home/bermic, whereas the root user saves their files in /root.

 __Important__, a root user is someone who has access to everything on the computer.
 They could even delete everything in a computer.
-It is best practices to disable root or use a VERY strong password.
+It is best practices to disable root login or use a VERY strong password.
 For example using numbers, letters, capitals, special symbols and a random sampling of each, and no dictionary words.

 ### Commands